eelpie/media-monkey/README.md

 ###POST /scale

 width, height, rotate
+callback
 Accepts header

 Scale the posted image and return it as a GIF, JPEG or PNG.
+If a callback url as provided the service will return HTTP 202 Accepted and POST the processed media file back to your callback address at a later date.

 The image file should be sent as raw bytes on the request body.
 The desired return image format should be specified using the Accepts header on the request.

-###POST /scale/callback

-widget, height, rotate, callback

-Asynchronous version of the scale endpoint.

-Scales the the posted image then HTTP POSTs the result back to the url specified in the callback parameter.

 ####POST /video/thumbnail